April 12, 2019

 How to Keep Seasonal Allergies From Ruining Your Workout

 We all have our own ritual when it comes to getting ready for exercise -- whether it be double knotting your favorite running shoes or doing your stretching routine to a specific song.
 If you have allergies, you’re probably missing a few important steps to that pre-workout ritual.
-These steps will be essential for you to be able to stay breathing easy throughout your exercising.
+These steps will be essential for you to be able to stay breathing easy throughout your exercise.

-First, prepare for allergies:
+First, prepare for your allergies:

 - When doing something dusty like the mountain biking in the El Paso mountains, you’ll want to make sure you protect your eyes with glasses, and you may want to wear a bandana to prevent inhaling and ingesting extra dirt.

 Is it safe to work out with allergies?